 This post will combine a bunch of different topics into one.
-Yesterday, I shared that this week’s food challenge was for me to be completely meat free.
+Yesterday, I shared that this week’s food challenge was for me to be completely meat-free.
 Why I decided on that challenge I did not explain.
 If you follow me you know I have CKD.
 Last week I was browsing through Twitter and one of the kidney organizations I follow was doing a survey on initiatives that various kidney patients would like to see them pursue in the new year.
 I also knew before that, that there was a huge push for a plant-based diet to be used to treat kidney disease.
 Some of the questions were geared around that topic.
-One of my biggest complaints with them using a plant-based diet to treat kidney disease, well actually two complaints, is 1- phosphorus in a plant-based diet is going to be very high levels according to research I have done, and 2- I feel like Anemia is a huge issue to consider for anyone on a plant-based diet, but could be dangerous for people with kidney disease.
+One of my biggest complaints with them using a plant-based diet to treat kidney disease, well actually two complaints, is 1- phosphorus in a plant-based diet is going to be very high levels according to research I have done, though it may not be well absorbed by the body, and 2- I feel like Anemia is a huge issue to consider for anyone on a plant-based diet, but could be dangerous for people with kidney disease.
 Those 2 reasons, plus the video below encouraged me to approach this topic in the form of a food challenge.

 You also know, if you read this blog, that I am creating a Nutrition course for my high school child.
 The video below will be included in that course.